wknapik/dockerfile-run/README.md

 # Advanced usage

-`--dfr "<docker run options>"` can be passed any number of times both from a shebang and on the command line.
+`--dfr "<docker run options>"` can be passed any number of times both from a shebang and on the command line and accepts a single argument.
+The argument can be a string containing multiple `docker run` options, but it can't be multiple strings.
+So `--dfr "-v /foo:/bar -w /bar"` is equivalent to `--dfr "-v /foo:/bar" --dfr "-w /bar"`.

 ## Bake `docker run` options into shebang